Kim Padula and No One Alike

 By following her passion Kim’s irrepressible enthusiasm for her work and pushing boundaries shaped the direction of both her art and career.
 She began first selling her work at a local farmer’s market on Saturdays.
 Kim remembers thinking, “I know this is what I want to do.”
 So to live the life she imagined she committed to bringing back to life this dying craft of colorizing textiles.
 What looks like a discarded pile of leather scraps to the untrained eye, for Kim is a compelling opportunity to create.
 By day Kim manages her online business and retail shop where her works are sold.

 After hours the real challenge and satisfaction begin as she experiments.
 Her work is as precise and impromptu as the jazz music she listens to while she works.
 She loves the energy of color from the Mediterranean Riviera and aquatic life.
 There are always new color combinations to explore.

-Engaging and listening to customers is important for Kim.
-Sometimes custom orders become new products that she will add to her line.
-Participation in select shows is important but she has learned to network with other artisans to vet these opportunities.
 In addition to selling her work direct from No One Alike, some of her products are sold through other suppliers both in the U.S. and internationally.
 Kim is inspired by the idea that her work celebrates a wild unencumbered individualism and that her products are often are cherished gifts from her buyers.